ibexa/documentation-developer/docs/permissions/custom_policies.md

 - Each module can provide *functions* (e.g. in `content/read` "content" is the module, "read" is the function)
 - Each function can provide a collection of Limitations.

-First level key is the module name, value is a hash of available functions, with function name as key.
+First level key is the module name which is limited to characters within the set `A-Za-z0-9_`, value is a hash of available functions, with function name as key.
 Function value is an array of available Limitations, identified by the alias declared in `LimitationType` service tag.
 If no Limitation is provided, value can be `null` or an empty array.

 ``` php
 [